 Mean score of companies in the Computer Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Danieli reported total greenhouse gas emissions of approximately 303,556,000 kg CO2e for Scope 1 and about 544,973,000 kg CO2e for Scope 2 (market-based).
-The company has not disclosed Scope 3 emissions for this year, but in previous years, significant figures were reported, including approximately 306,207,605,000 kg CO2e in 2021.
-Danieli has set ambitious climate commitments, certified by the Science Based Targets Initiative (SBTi).
-The company aims to reduce its absolute Scope 1 and Scope 2 emissions by 55% by 2030 from a 2017 baseline, and by 93% by 2050.
-Additionally, Danieli commits to reducing its Scope 3 emissions by 62% per dollar value added by 2030 and by 97% by 2050, both from a 2021 baseline.
-These targets align with the global goal of limiting temperature rise to well below 2°C, demonstrating Danieli's commitment to sustainable practices in the electrical equipment and machinery sector.
-The company is headquartered in Italy and continues to work towards achieving net-zero emissions across its value chain by 2050.
+In 2024, Danieli Group reported total greenhouse gas emissions of approximately 303,556,000 kg CO2e for Scope 1 and about 544,973,000 kg CO2e for Scope 2 (market-based).
+The company also disclosed significant Scope 3 emissions, with notable contributions from the use of sold products (approximately 96,160,446,000 kg CO2e) and purchased goods and services (about 1,109,197,000 kg CO2e).
+Danieli has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 emissions by 55% by 2030 from a 2017 baseline.
+Furthermore, the company has long-term targets to achieve a 93% reduction in these scopes by 2050.
+For Scope 3 emissions, Danieli aims for a 62% reduction per dollar value added by 2030 and a 97% reduction by 2050, both from their respective base years of 2021.
+These targets have been validated by the Science Based Targets Initiative (SBTi), confirming that they align with the global goal of limiting temperature rise to well below 2°C. Danieli's commitment to reach net-zero emissions across its value chain by 2050 further underscores its dedication to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents